VU-ASE/lidar/docs/02-usage.md

 Each `Scan` includes:
 1. `Angle`, a `float32` value representing the angle in degrees.
-2. `Distance`, a `float32` value representing the distance in meters.
+2. `Distance`, a `float32` value representing the distance in millimeters.
 3. `Quality`, an `uint32` value indicating the measurement quality.
 4. `IsStart`, a `boolean` value indicating whether this measurement marks the start of a new scan.